What is wrong with my tree

 Tree leaf total Brown – Possible Causes > Late frost, normal aging, or root rot.
 What to do?> Not much if the cause is frost or aging.
 However, if the leaves are turning brown only at the bottom, this is the normal aging process.
 A well-cared-for fruit tree can live up to 30 years.
 The Great Basin Bristlecone Pine tree can live up to 4844 years.

 Leaves are completely gone or chewed – Possible causes > Ants, deer, rabbits, birds or other critters.
 What to do?
 If it is a small tree purchase chicken wire and place around your tree.
 For larger, tree you could prune off the bottom limbs and the top portion of your tree.
 Use tree netting to keep birds away.
 It may take friends or family members to help you install a netting.
 Purchase a rodent repellent or a pesticide to keep ants and tree climbing critters off your tree.
 You should periodically check your trees and plants for any signs of diseases, fungus and or animal damage.

 One great tip is to spray your tree with dormant or horticultural oil in early spring to prevent insect eggs or larvae from hatching.
-Ask for it at your Nursery department.
+Ask for it at your Local Nursery department.
 Or get some here – Horticultural Oil.